frozenskys/githubflow-docs/PITCHME.md

 #VSLIDE

-Use git for a legacy Project
+Create a repository for an existing project

 ```bash
 cd myExistingProject